-Prerequisites: ART 111AD or equivalent college course with "C" or better.
+Prerequisites: ART 111AD or equivalent college course with "C" or

 ART 119 Beginning Stained Glass Design 3

-Hours: 1.5 Lecture/Discussion

-4.5 Lab

-Materials Fe e:\$30.00
+Materials Fee:\$30.00

 This course is designed to familiarize students with the art of stained glass through the copper foil technique.
 This includes exploration of design sources as well as the study of fabrication and embellishment techniques.